Compare Savings Accounts in New Zealand

 Peer to Peer Investing Alternatives

 - Withdrawals: Term deposits are, as their name states, fixed for a ‘term’.
 If you need to access your money, a penalty will be applied.
-This is usually a loss of interest rather than any fee taken you’re your term deposit investment.
+This is usually a loss of interest rather than any fee taken from your term deposit investment.
 By comparison, a savings account allows you to withdraw money at any time.
 Some savings accounts, such as the Kiwibank notice saver, require you to give 32 or 90 days notice to access your money.

 - Bonus interest: In some instances, savings accounts pay a ‘bonus interest’ amount if you avoid withdrawals.
 This is to encourage you to save.
-It also gives the bank certainty to lend the money in the long-term.
+It also gives the bank certainty to lend the money in the long term.
 You may see offers like “0.25% + 1.00% bonus interest, paid monthly”.
 This means that you’ll earn 1.25% p.a. if you don’t make any withdrawals, but only 0.25% p.a. if you do.
-A term deposit doesn’t offer bonus interest – what you sign up for is the total interest you’ll earn.
+A term deposit doesn’t offer bonus interest – you sign up for the total interest you’ll earn.

 Peer to Peer Investing Alternatives